 The department expands its academic outreach by offering opportunities for MEDEX Northwest physician assistant students, medical students, residents and clinical fellows, and research scholar to develop elective training rotations within our existing programs.

-The Department of Laboratory Medicine and Pathology at the University of Washington is the premier resource for education and research in basic and clinical laboratory science for the greater WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
+The Department of Laboratory Medicine at the University of Washington is the premier resource for education and research in basic and clinical laboratory science for the greater WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
 The Master of Science degree in Laboratory Medicine prepares the graduate for advanced technical and supervisory positions in the clinical and research laboratories as well as pharmaceutical and diagnostic industries.

-The Department of Laboratory Medicine and Pathology at the University of Washington offers a BS in Medical Laboratory Science and MS degree programs in Laboratory Medicine.
+The Department of Laboratory Medicine & Pathology at the University of Washington offers a BS in Medical Laboratory Science and MS degree programs in Laboratory Medicine.
 The goal of the Medical Laboratory Science (MLS) program is to develop and maintain a superior educational program for future medical laboratory scientists.
 These well-trained scientists should be knowledgeable, highly skilled and ethical, prepared to practice as competent professionals and to contribute to the changing field of laboratory medicine.